mieweb/docs/content/functions/scheduling/appt-types-tab.md

     ![](../appt-types-tab.assets/73bf2c81e8a2a81f72be6a9b35f3f92e.png)
 3. Edit the template.
 4. Depending on whether appointments have already been scheduled with this appointment type template, do one:
-    1. To update the appointment type template list with the edits you made and any future appointments, select <strong>Submit</strong>.
+    a.
+To update the appointment type template list with the edits you made and any future appointments, select <strong>Submit</strong>.
 This does not change any appointments already scheduled using this appointment type template.
 If you click this, it will give you a confirmation at the top.
 If you are editing appointment type <em>codes</em> (the abbreviation), please make sure you click submit & update instead, otherwise the system will not be able to find that appointment type for any existing appointments already scheduled using that type.
-    2. Click <strong>Submit & Update:</strong> This will update the appt type list and it also updates all existing patient appointments for this type and updates any existing schedules with this appt type with all edits you have made.
+    b.
+Click <strong>Submit & Update:</strong> This will update the appt type list and it also updates all existing patient appointments for this type and updates any existing schedules with this appt type with all edits you have made.
 If you click this, it will give you a confirmation at the top.
 If you edit the appt type <em>code,</em> you should click submit and update.

 ## Deleting appointment type templates